 For example, Ross recovered $10 million for the family of a young girl who drowned in a swimming pool.

-In February 2012, Ross’s record as a litigator caught the attention of The South Jersey Journal, which ran a cover story exploring: “What Makes Robert Ross So Determined?” at “one of the most successful personal injury law firms in the field.” (read story here).
+In February 2012, Ross’s record as a litigator caught the attention of the South Jersey Journal, which ran a cover story exploring: “What Makes Robert Ross So Determined?” at “one of the most successful personal injury law firms in the field.”
+Read the story below:

 As a member of the Pennsylvania Supreme Court’s Civil Procedural Rules Committee, Ross helped revise and update the Rules of Court under which lawyers practice in Pennsylvania.